FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Discussions

-\textbf{Supporting More LLM Models}: The evaluation uses Llama3 and Qwen3 series models. {\sys} is compatible with other LLM models.
-The optimizations are also applicable to them.
-For the LLMs with new architectures, e.g., the Mixture of Experts (MoE) models, {\sys} is still compatible with them.
-Moreover, new memory management optimizations could be designed for these models, e.g., the expert-aware memory management.
+\textbf{Compatibility with Other LLM Models}: Our current implementation supports the Llama3 and Qwen3 series models, and the design of {\sys} is compatible with different model architectures, e.g., the Mixture of Experts (MoE).
+New caching optimizations can be added for new architectures, e.g., expert-aware memory management.

-\textbf{Using GPU}: Currently, {\sys} only uses CPU and NPU to execute the inference task.
-GPU is also common in mobile devices.
-Existing work has shown that using CPU, GPU and NPU together can achieve better performance~\cite{chen2025characterizing}.
-The design of {\sys} is compatible with the GPU.
-It is possible to construct Flex-GPU and use it to further speed up the secure inference.

-\textbf{Using Faster NPU}: {\sys} mainly optimizes the memory allocation and loading latencies.
-However, the NPU and its runtime are not fast in our current implementation, causing the computation stage to become the bottleneck.
-If using a faster NPU, {\sys} could achieve a higher speedup compared to the two TrustZone-based strawmen.
+\textbf{Compatibility with Other XPUs}: Currently, {\sys} uses the CPU and NPU to execute inference tasks, but its design also works for GPUs and NPUs from different vendors.
+Notably, the NPU used in our evaluation is slower than SOTA NPUs; with a faster NPU, the computation stage would no longer be the bottleneck and the speedup of {\sys} would be even larger.